 - Modification of child custody orders

-- Restriction or inability to obtain special permits, licenses or benefits that require finding of good moral character
+- Restriction or inability to obtain special permits, licenses or benefits that require a finding of good moral character

-- Decline in productivity at work, or loss of income while away for court appearances and meeting with attorney
+- Decline in productivity at work, or loss of income while away for court appearances and meeting with an attorney

 - Restrictions on travel and entry into some countries

 If you can think of others, let me know and I'll be happy to add them.

 Hopefully, this convinces you that a DWI charge is serious, and not something you should take lightly.
 If you want more information, get a FREE copy of our DWI Survival Guide.